Impurity - 1994 - Black Mark

 In the meanwhile a lack of interest in metal had propelled Amann and Pretzer out of the band (Mike plays bass on the third album) and Herzog had managed to find work producing and live engineering for other bands.
 Annoy bassist Dietmar Schweikart comes and goes in 1996.
 Bloodsoul is the band's last work for Black Mark whose inability to work for its band is increasingly causing sniping between the roster and the label.

 Fleshcrawl initially signs with Invasion Records of Berlin, but when that label suddenly disappears, Fleshcrawl sends Metal Blade Europe's Michael Trengert a tape leasing to a new contract.
 Albums follow and the band tours with the likes of Kataklysm and Bolt Thrower.
+Fleshcrawl drummer Bastian Herzog joined the reformed line up of fun punk band Tauchermeister (formerly Die Taucher) on a part time basis in 2000.
+Fleshcrawl was crisscrossing Europe with Vader and Vital Remains in that year.
+The band had to leave a badly organized tour with Vital Remains and Vader after its front man was gripped with a bad case of flu.
 In January of 2002 Fleshcrawl opens a European tour for Benediction and Bolt Thrower (with Disbelief in tow) and has yet to hit North America - a band goal.
 Soulskinner was recorded at Sweden's Studio Underground.

 Guitarist and band founder Stefan Hanus left the fold in the summer of 2002 and was replaced by Oliver Gbravac.
 Gbravac's debut appearance with the band was that summer's Wacken Open Air Festival.
 The guy travelled to Sweden once again in order to record a new album in December of 2003 at Studio Underground.
 Made Of Flesh appeared in early 2004.